gorkhadev/gorkha.dev/syllabus/ruby/section-three/module.md

 ## Including Module in Class

-The another common usage of module is to include it inside class allowing to share common functionalities between classes.
+The common usage of module is to include it inside a class allowing to share common functionalities between classes.
 This concept is also known as __Mixin__.
 It eliminates the need for multiple inheritance which we will see in later.

 ```ruby